-Biden DHS secretary says Trump admin ‘gutted’ immigration system, claims 'no' crisis at border
+Biden DHS secretary Mayorkas claims there's 'no' crisis at southern border

 "The prior administration dismantled our immigration system in its entirety," Mayorkas said.
 "Quite frankly, the entire system was gutted."

-Mayorkas said that under the previous administration, "no planning had been done to protect frontline personnel of U.S. Customs and Border Protection" among others, including "individuals coming to our border."
+Mayorkas claimed that under the previous administration, "no planning had been done to protect frontline personnel of U.S. Customs and Border Protection" among others, including "individuals coming to our border."

 "It takes time to build out of the depths of cruelty that the administration before us established," he said.
 "What we are seeing now at the order is the immediate result of the dismantlement of the system and the time that it takes to rebuild it virtually from scratch."